timrockefeller/EECS3221_Porject2/README.md

 Thus, task T1 has priority 4 and a CPU burst of 20 milliseconds, and so forth.
 It is assumed that all tasks arrive at the same time, so your scheduler algorithms do not have to support higher-priority processes preempting processes with lower priorities.
-In addition, tasks do not have to be placed into a queue or list in any particular order.
+Tasks must be placed into a queue or list in the order they appear in the input.

 There are a few different strategies for organizing the list of tasks, as first presented in Section 5.1.2.
 One approach is to place all tasks in a single unordered list, where the strategy for task selection depends on the scheduling